-The final exam will have the exact same format as the midterm exam, and will take place in person during April exam period.
+The final exam will take place in person during April exam period and will also consist of multiple-choice questions.
 The Registrar will not schedule the final exam until late February or early March, so it is essential to plan to write the exam at any point during the exam period, including evenings and weekends.

-Most material on the final exam will come from Modules 13-17 of the textbook.
-However, there will be a few questions from Modules 4, 10, 11, and 12 as well.
+Most material on the final exam will come from Chapters 13-16 of the textbook.
+However, there will be a few questions from Modules 7, 10, 11, and 12 as well.
+As such, you should consider the final exam to be cumulative.